 There are a number of ways in which symbol misuse can happen.

-Printing Error.
 A major New York supermarket chain introduces a new line of canned meat and pasta.
 In order to create a mock-up of the new label, the supermarket graphics department takes an existing label of OU-certified canned peas and carrots.
-The designers accidentally copy the OU.
+The designers accidentally copy the .

 Protecting the OU Symbol

 If however, the product is not kosher or if its kosher certification is unacceptable by our standards, the OU will send a formal cease and desist order, demanding an immediate market recall.
-The Union will also place “Kosher Alerts” in all the Jewish newspapers in the area of distribution, as well as on our web site, e-mail subscription list and other kashrut-related web sites.
-(The cost of a recall, which often runs tens of thousands of dollars, is in itself a strong disincentive to cheat.
-Some companies have even gone bankrupt because of illegal usage of kosher symbols and the resulting recall.)
+The Union will also place “Kosher Alerts” in all the Jewish newspapers in the area of distribution, as well as on our web site, e-mail subscription list, and other kashrut-related web sites.
 Subsequently, the Union will monitor the recall effort through random inspections of stores and warehouses.
-Once the recall is in effect, the Union will also request damages.
-Most companies readily comply.
-If the company is uncooperative, the Union will seek the help of attorneys.

 In another recent case, the OU filed a lawsuit against a manufacturer, two wholesalers and three supermarket chains because of their failure to take corrective action.
-Although the primary responsibility lies with the manufacturer, the wholesaler and retailer can be held responsible for trademark infringement as well, once they have been advised that a product bears an unauthorized trademark.
+The primary responsibility here lies with the manufacturer.
+However, once advised of the problem, the wholesaler and retailer can be held responsible for trademark infringement as well.

 At times, the OU may also seek the help of consumer protection agencies as well as state attorneys general and departments of agriculture.
-Additionally, nearly half of the states in this country have instituted kosher laws, which are, of course, helpful in protecting the integrity of the .
+Additionally, nearly half of the states in this country have instituted kosher laws which are helpful in protecting the integrity of the .
 What is more, the Union has successfully brought lawsuits in foreign countries.
 In one European country that historically has not required food recalls even for health-related issues, the OU won a decision requiring a recall of a product bearing an illegal .

-There are a number of ways in which illegal OU’s come to our attention.
+There are a number of ways in which illegal ’s come to our attention.
 The OU has over 500 RFRs, many of whom crisscross the US as well as other countries, overseeing plants.
-Occasionally they spot a suspicious-looking product bearing the OU.
-(My wife hates shopping with me.
-Having worked in the trademark compliance department for over six years, I feel compelled to examine all products bearing an OU.)
+Occasionally they spot a suspicious-looking product bearing the .
 Sometimes, calls come from mashgichim from other certification agencies or even from governmental agencies charged with monitoring the food industry.
-I once received a call from someone at the Minnesota Department of Agriculture who was investigating a company that bore fraudulent organic statements on its labels in addition to an unauthorized .
-Still other unauthorized s are turned in by OU-certified companies reporting on competitors who are unlawfully stealing a share of the kosher market.
-I have even been provided with the date of arrival and name of the ship carrying imported products bearing unauthorized OU’s.
-(I contacted US Customs and requested they seize the product.)
+Unauthorized s are also turned in by OU-certified companies reporting on competitors who are unlawfully stealing a share of the kosher market.

-From time to time, we will also dispatch a field representative to a supermarket to take an inventory of all the brands bearing an .
-This list is then matched against the OU database of certified products to ascertain that the kosher symbols are all authorized.
+Occasionally, we will also dispatch a field representative to a supermarket to take an inventory of all the brands bearing an .
+They then match this list against the OU database of certified products to ascertain that the kosher symbols are all authorized.

 How Can You Help?

 One of the most difficult aspects of dealing with the illegal is notifying the public.
-Although companies generally comply with recall efforts, no recall is 100 percent effective (e.g. consumers who have already bought the product).
+Although companies generally comply with recall efforts, no recall is 100 percent effective.
 While the OU publicizes “Alerts” in a variety of ways, publicity is an area where you, the reader, can be helpful.
-Every shul should have a designated subscriber to the OU “Kosher Alert” e-mail, who will ensure that announcements are made in shul whenever problems arise.
+Every shul should have a designated subscriber to the OU “Kosher Alert” e-mail.
+This subscriver should ensure that announcements are made in shul whenever problems arise.
 What else can you as a consumer do?
 If you spot a suspicious-looking product (a dairy item without the requisite “D” ), tell us!
-Call us at 212-613-8241 or e-mail .
+Call us at 212-613-8241 or email.
 (You need to have the brand name, product name and company as listed on the label.)
 Remember—kosher canned meatballs and spaghetti at 99 cents is probably too good to be true.